Computing KS3 & KS4/GCSE: Coding and digital art

 Members of the public can trigger the infrared motion sensors so that the computer programme sets off digital fireworks, manipulated using code and beamed through high-powered lasers.

-This could be used to illustrate how sensors can be programmed and used.
+This short film could be used to illustrate how sensors can be programmed and used.

 Students could discuss emerging trends in computer technology, the issues and impact that they may have on society.